Why IT Teams Are Switching to RightFax Managed Services in 2026

 Questions to Ask a RightFax Managed Service Partner

 There’s often a gap between how managed fax providers operate in the best case and how they handle industry-specific complexities under pressure.
-Here are a few initial questions to help pinpoint whether a potential partner actually reduces—or merely shifts—risk and complexity.
+Here are a few initial questions to help pinpoint whether a potential partner actually reduces risk and complexity.

 How do you handle day-to-day security and audit requirements?

 Look for clear answers around encryption, access controls, audit logging, and incident response.
-A mature provider should be able to explain how audit data is generated, retained, and reviewed without relying on manual reconstruction or customer intervention.
+A mature provider should be able to explain how audit data is generated, retained, and reviewed without relying on manual reconstruction or customer intervention (unless desired).

 How, exactly, do you minimize transmission failures?

 Established providers will generally have case studies of migrations that significantly reduced failure rates.
-Ask how they achieved those results systematically, what you can realistically expect, and what that expectation is based on.
+Ask how they achieve those results systematically, what you can realistically expect, and what that expectation is based on.

 How deep is your integration experience beyond the fax server itself?

-RightFax is a linchpin of mission-critical workflows.
-A credible partner should be able to point to previous integrations with EHRs/EMRs, document management systems, legacy interfaces (like COM APIs), MFPs, and any specialized systems your organization depends on.
+RightFax rarely operates in isolation.
+A credible partner should be able to point to previous integrations with EHRs/EMRs, document management systems, legacy interfaces, MFPs, and any specialized systems your organization depends on.

 In-house RightFax has been a prudent choice for many teams over many years.
-But in 2026, managed services may free up capacity for strategic initiatives, improve fax reliability, and absorb changes in the application and telephony landscapes.
+But in 2026, managed RightFax can free up capacity for strategic initiatives, improve fax reliability, and absorb changes in the application and telephony landscapes.

-Reach out today to discuss your fax objectives, and learn how some of our largest clients already benefit from managed services for OpenText Fax.
+Reach out today to discuss your fax objectives, and learn how some of our largest clients already benefit from a veteran service partner.

 Request Consultation